nickbrandt/GitLab/README.md

 # gitlab-git-http-server

+## Renaming to gitlab-workhorse

+Starting with GitLab 8.2, this project has been renamed to gitlab-workhorse.
+The new URL is https://gitlab.com/gitlab-org/gitlab-workhorse .
+The code in this repository will no longer be updated.

+## Original preamble

 gitlab-git-http-server was designed to unload Git HTTP traffic from the GitLab Rails app (Unicorn) to a separate daemon.
 It also serves 'git archive' downloads for GitLab.
 All authentication and